What makes the Cambridge Linguistics course so special?

 Can you tell me more about the Linguistics Fellows?

 For information on the current teaching staff and Fellows for Linguistics please visit our teaching webpages.
+In addition to the Linguistics Tripos, there are also Newnham Linguistics fellows teaching for the Modern and Medieval Languages Tripos and Asian and Middle Eastern Studies Tripos.

 What jobs do Newnham Linguistics students go on to do?